lanrat/portquiz/README.md

 Test all outbound TCP/UDP ports for connectivity to a remote host.

-Testing all ports takes about 10min for all ports.
+Testing all ports can take 3-10 minutes for all ports dependig on connection speed.

 Can also be used to detect passive DPI Firewalls that block traffic not looking like the expected service for a given port.